floriandejonckheere/metal_archives/README.md

 ## Copyright

 Copyright 2016 Florian Dejonckheere.
-See `LICENSE` for further details.
+All content acquired through the usage of this API is copyrighted by the respective owner.